+256-392-177-904 +256 788 672363 +256-702-613-081 info@queenelizabethparkuganda.com

 Gorilla trekking in Uganda for seniors and people with disabilities

-Gorilla trekking is an adventurous and one of the most famous activities in Uganda which involves visitors moving on foot into the tropical rainforest in search of the habituated mountain gorillas and once found spend one hour with them in their habitat.
-Uganda is one of the most visited gorilla destination in Africa and trekking is done in two destinations Bwindi Impenetrable National Park and Mgahinga gorilla national park both located in south western region.
-Aer you planning a gorilla trekking safari for seniors and people with disabilities, this article will guide you on how to plan a successful gorilla trekking safari in Uganda.
+Uganda is one of the most visited gorilla destinations in Africa, and trekking is done in two destinations, Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, both located in south south-western region.
+Are you planning a gorilla trekking safari for seniors and people with disabilities?
+This article will guide you on how to plan a successful gorilla trekking safari in Uganda.

 When planning a gorilla trekking safari for seniors and people with disabilities there are a number of things that you should consider for example trekking a gorilla family that is near therefore you should inform your tour consultant and driver guide so that they allocate you a gorilla trekking group that is near to trek.